Neutrino oscillation measurements with KamLAND and JUNO in the presence of scalar NSI: The KamLAND and JUNO experiments

-The main goal of JUNO is to measure the NMO.
+The principal purpose of JUNO is to measure the NMO.
 In addition, it will also be able to measure $\theta_{12}$, $\Delta m^2_{21}$ and $\Delta m^2_{31}$ quite precisely.
-The distant reactors at Daya Bay and Huizhou will also have small contributions at JUNO but in this work we ignore these reactor cores.
-In this work, we have considered the various reactor cores (with their respective thermal powers and baselines) at the Yangjiang and Taishan nuclear power plants as mentioned in Table 2 of \cite{An:2015jdp}.
-The details of backgrounds and systematical errors is same as in \cite{An:2015jdp}.
+The distant reactors at Daya Bay and Huizhou will also have small contributions of neutrino flux at JUNO but in this work, we ignore these reactor cores as their contribution to signal events is very small.
+Here, we have taken into account the neutrino sources only at the Yangjiang and Taishan nuclear power plants (with their respective thermal powers and baselines) as mentioned in Table 2 of \cite{An:2015jdp}.
+The details of backgrounds and systematic errors are adapted from Ref. \cite{An:2015jdp, JUNO:2021vlw}.
+The main backgrounds come from geo-neutrino events at low energies.
+We have considered $5\%$ systematic errors for signal and $20\%$ systematic errors for backgrounds.
+We use $2\%$ energy calibration error for both signal and background.
 For the analysis presented in this work, we consider a combined signal and background events of around $140,000$.
-The signal at JUNO is the inverse beta-decay (IBD) events $\bar{\nu}_{e} + p \rightarrow e^{+} + n$.
+The signals at JUNO are the inverse beta-decay (IBD) events, $\bar{\nu}_{e} + p \rightarrow e^{+} + n$.
 The bulk of the signal will lie in the energy range $\sim\left[1.8, 8\right]$ MeV.
 The antineutrino fluxes and IBD cross-sections are relatively well-known \cite{An:2015jdp}.

-We have simulated the JUNO experiment\footnote{Our simulation of JUNO is much-simpler than a detailed one that the experimental collaboration uses.
-However, it suffices our aim of making a phenomenological prediction of JUNO's ability to contrain/discover new physics.} using GLoBES \cite{Huber:2004ka,Huber:2007ji}.
-We have also used this software package to generate events plots and the sensitivity results described in Sec. \ref{sec:events} and Sec. \ref{sec:results}.
+The simulation of both KamLAND and JUNO experiments is performed using GLoBES \cite{Huber:2004ka,Huber:2007ji}.
+We have also used this software package to generate event plots and the sensitivity results described in Secs. \ref{sec:events}, \ref{sec:results1} and \ref{sec:results2}.